 But regardless of whether you live in a no-fault state, PIP coverage is based only on the needs of the claimant, fault notwithstanding.

 Another type of coverage in which fault is no concern is "medical payments coverage," which -- as its name suggests -- is limited to medical payments for you and your passengers (as well as any family members driving the insured vehicle at the time of the accident).
 This means that it covers hospital bills, doctor visits, and medications, but not the other related expenses that are generally covered by PIP coverage.

 Even if you have comprehensive health care coverage -- which generally covers hospital care and doctor's visits -- medical payments coverage in your automotive policy can help with copays and also extends to your passengers.

 The bottom line is that you certainly may file an injury claim for a car accident if it's your fault, and in some states that may be your only recourse.
 Insurance coverage can be complicated, especially if you're still shaken up by a recent incident.
-Get started today with a free legal review of your claim by a local motor vehicle accidents attorney.
+Get started today by reaching out to an experienced motor vehicle accident attorney near you.